jinghuazhao/software-notes/AA.md

 ## PheWAS

+### CLARITE

+See [https://github.com/HallLab](https://github.com/HallLab) for the R and Python packages, both linking RNHANES.

+Lucas AM, et al. CLARITE facilitates the quality control and analysis process for EWAS of metabolic-related traits. *Fron Genet*.

-See wiki resources section of Omics-analysis as well as implementations in R-packages section.
+See also wiki resources section of Omics-analysis as well as implementations in R-packages section.

 ---